 This NoHo Italian-Mediterranean bistro opened in 2014 with a menu filled with bold flavors thanks to Chef Vicki Freeman.
 I came for the light and airy whipped pecorino dip served with pizza bianca and stayed for the pasta.

 Absolutely order the Borsa which means “little purse” an comes filled with ricotta, hazelnut & lemon.
 They explode with creamy sheep’s milk ricotta coated in a light lemon butter sauce.
 My friend disciplined me for trying to cut them into as many bites as possible to savor them for as long as possible.
 If you are a fan of simpler more classic pasta you can’t go wrong with the cacio e pepe.

 Must-order: Whipped Pecorino dip & Borsa

 This one you have definitely seen scrolling though Instagram and believe me, it is worth the hype.
-The Italian-American high-end red sauce restaurant was favored for date nights by the Obamas and is famous for their spicy rigatoni vodka (find a similar recipe for the dish here).
+The Italian-American high-end red sauce restaurant was favored for date nights by the Obamas.
+It’s famous for their spicy rigatoni vodka (find a similar recipe for the dish here).

 The dish draws endless “East Coast vs. West Coast” comparisons with the beloved Hollywood spot, Jon & Vinny’s spicy rigatoni.
-Carbone’s unique u-shaped rigatoni is served al dente and perfectly holds the creamy vodka sauce studded with Calabrian chilies, Parmesan and onion soubise, slowly buttery simmered onions that are not quite caramelized but richer in flavor.
+Carbone’s unique u-shaped rigatoni is served al dente and perfectly holds the creamy arrabiata/ vodka-like sauce.
+Studded with Calabrian chilies, Parmesan and onion soubise, slowly buttery simmered onions that are not quite caramelized but richer in flavor the sauce is one of my favorites.
 I’d recommend under-ordering since they provide pickled vegetables, Parmesan and charcuterie complementary to start.